Probate Q&A Series

 • Identify the legal ground: qualification, conflict, misconduct.

-• File a caveat or petition in the county clerk’s office.
+• File an appropriate objection or petition in the county clerk’s office.

-• Serve notice on the executor and interested persons.
+• Serve notice on the executor and interested persons as required.

 • Compile supporting documents and affidavits.